Assisting HOAs With Legal Issues Since 1955

 Home Owner Association Lawyers

-The Glen of Hillsborough v.
-Glen Developers.
-As many of the Board Members may recall, this litigation involved firewalls, which were faulty, thereby creating fire hazards.
-This matter is well known to condominium attorneys, because the Judge in the matter fined the developer $25,000 per day for refusing to remediate the fire hazards in a timely fashion.
-As a result of our firm’s efforts, the developer, after three attempts at appealing the Judge’s decision on an emergency basis, repaired the units, which cost the developer and the subcontractors a significant amount of time and money, approximately $880,000.
+As many of the Board Members may recall, this litigation involved faulty firewalls, which created fire hazards.
+This matter is well known to condominium attorneys, as the Judge in the case fined the developer $25,000 per day for failing to remediate the fire hazards in a timely manner.
+As a result of our firm’s efforts, the developer, after three attempts to appeal the Judge’s decision on an emergency basis, repaired the units, which cost the developer and subcontractors a significant amount of time and money, approximately $880,000.

 In the first week of 2001, we settled a dispute over privacy walls with the township and the developer for The Glen, Section I. Furthermore, we are currently representing The Glen, Section III of Hillsborough for the transition issues and general representation with the developer.